ngx-metaui/rules/packages/metaui/docs/architecture.md

 ![alt text](../../../docs/img/meta/meta-1.0.png?size=small "High Level Diagram")

-We can see 3 big pieces  here that makes `MetaUI` framework what it is.
+The 3 main modules that compose `MetaUI` framework.
 So Let's start from the bottom:

 #### Rule Engine

-_Rule engine_ is implemented by `UIMeta` class along with other helper classes and here we accepts different assignments passed from _UIContext_ and evaluate the best possible match and return set of properties which are used later on to render _User Interface_.
-The same way you would expect any Internet Browser to work when parsing CSS.
-Simple right ?
+_Rule engine_ is implemented by `UIMeta` class along with other helper classes.
+It accepts assignments (Ex: {object: user}) from _UIContext_, evaluates the best possible match and returns a set of properties used to  render _User Interface_.

-Rules are loaded from the `files` as well as from `objects` by introspecting typescript class and trying to figure some info about the objects such as data types.
+This is analogous to how CSS works.
+CSS are rules that apply to a DOM element.
+Multiple CSS could target an element and the css rule engine determine which style takes precedence.

+Rules are defined in `files` and loaded during startup.
+They are applied to properties derived from `objects` by introspecting their typescript class.
+For example, a field on object, `User.lastLogin`, can have `Date` type.
+Afterward, a rule can be apply to this field type specifying the browser to render the field with a DateTime Picker.
 This is why _Domain Object_ implements interface `Deserializable` for retrieving types.
-You might also notice we have a `$proto() ` method there , this is something that we used before and it is still used on some places but it will be removed soon.
+You might also notice there's `$proto()` method, it was used before but will be removed soon.

 ```ts